cdemet08/ask01_425/README.md

 The users run simultaneously and they send request in server.
 The server answer with one message and payload with random byte in size of 300Kb-2Mb.

+We calculate the RTT in the client side and in the server side the throughput,cpu utilization and memory.

+We run the program for 1,2 and 4 cpu and we see the difference.

 ````